NannyML/nannyml/docs/tutorials/thresholds.rst

     It is currently using p-values for thresholding and replacing them by or incorporating them in the custom thresholding system requires further research.

-    For now it will continue to function as it did before.
+    For now, it will continue to function as it did before.

     When specifying a custom threshold for Chi-squared in the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator`,
-    NannyML will log a warning message to clarify the custom threshold will be ignored.
+    NannyML will log a warning message to clarify that the custom threshold will be ignored.

-We'll illustrate this by means of performance estimation using `CBPE`.
+We will illustrate this through performance estimation using **CBPE**.
-First we load our datasets.
+But, first we load our datasets.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Thresholds.ipynb